Spanish Sports Vocabulary: Learn 50+ Sports in Spanish with Examples

 - Montar en bicicleta (ride a bicycle)

-Sports equipment and gear vocabulary
+Sports equipment vocabulary in Spanish

 Knowing the sport names is one thing, but you'll also want to talk about the equipment.
 This vocabulary comes up constantly in conversation when you're actually playing or watching sports.